Bharath-56/1NT22EC034/README.md

-# Frontend Test Submission — URL Shortener Web Application
+# Frontend Test Submission - URL Shortener Web Application

 ## Objective
-Build a React-based URL Shortener that interacts with an API to shorten URLs, display results, and log all activities using a centralized logging mechanism.
+Create a React-based URL Shortener that works with an API to shorten URLs, show results, and log all activities using a centralized logging system.

 ## Tech Stack
 - React.js (with Hooks)